Please forgive temporary problems with photos.

 My wiring did not pass inspection.
 Most of the harness looks pretty good but the engine wiring has been hacked in several places.
 The coil wire is about 3-feet too long with the extra wire just wadded up near the starter relay.
 Pulling the entire harness off the tractor is much harder on the Ford 3000 than my N-Tractors.
 Photos were taken to document where wires were routed and connected.
 Then I discovered the oil light hack and decided not to go any further for now.

 If the entire harness needs to be replaced, more of this tractor is enclosed in sheet metal, with parts of the harness passing through grommets.
 There are also more wires than on earlier tractors.
-Rebuilding the original harness might make more sense than replacing.
+Rebuilding the original harness in-place might make more sense than replacing the entire harness.
 The wires under the tape will often be like new.
 Wires that are in poor shape, or have been hacked can be replaced one at a time.

 Unraveling all that tape is no fun.
 Use something like loose pieces of Velcro wrap or loose tie wraps to keep the bundles of wires together as the tape comes off.
 Don't let the harness fall completely apart.
 When every wire and terminal looks good, the harness should be covered to protect the wires.
 I prefer to use the split plastic wire loom that is used on modern cars.
 It's inexpensive, provides more protection than tape, and is much easier to remove.

 The Holiday weekend weather was originally forecast to be sunny.
 Then tropical storm Bonnie was going to come up the coast and rain for several days.
-We ended up having partly cloudy and warm temps.
-We have learned not to base any plans on the forecast around here.
-The hood side panels are fairly straight and the paint is in better shape than it appears in these photos.
-Half of that surface rust washed off leaving good paint.
+We ended up having partly cloudy, and warm temps.
+We have learned not to base any plans on the forecast.
+The hood side panels are fairly straight, and the paint is in better shape than it appears in these photos.
+Half of that surface rust just washed off.
 There was still too much rust not to sand with fine paper, prime, and paint them.
 These panels are too big for the electrolysis tank, so I used a heat gun and scraper to remove the decals, then sanded them as much as necessary for the new primer to get a good grip.
 The only cracked/loose paint was where the panels were dented.
-Those edges were feathered after being straightened.
+Chipped paint edges were sanded smooth after the sheet metal was straightened.

 The exhaust manifold was badly cracked where the vertical pipe fits.
 It might have been repairable.
 I've fixed worse, but new manifolds for this engine are only about $40.
 It makes no sense not to put a new one on it after going to the trouble to remove the old one.
 Exhaust manifold bolts are always trouble.
 The long one was rusted solid and snapped off about half way thru the manifold.
-The manifold would twist far enough to work the gasket out.
-That created enough clearance to pry the manifold up and snap that bolt off.
-The stub was not frozen in the threads and screwed right out.
-The new manifold was installed with studs and brass nuts, mainly because I had a bin full of grade 8 studs the correct length.
+The manifold would twist far enough to eventually work the gasket out.
+That created enough clearance to pry the manifold back and forth to eventually snap that bolt flush with the cylinder head.
+The broken stub was not frozen in the threads, and easily screwed right out.
+The new manifold was installed with grade 8 studs and brass nuts.

 This engine seemed noisy.
 All of the Valves were very loose.
 The spark plugs were removed to make it easier to turn the engine by hand.
 According to the manual, four valves are adjusted with No.1 piston at top-dead-center, compression stroke (1&3 Intake 1&2 Exhaust).
 The remaining two valves are adjusted with the engine rotated one full turn to top-dead-center on the No.1, exhaust stroke (2 Intake, 3 Exhaust).
 The manual for these tractors numbers the valves 1 thru 6 from front to back.
 I've always seen them called out by Cylinder No. and Intake or Exhaust.